Waziup/waziup.io-old/content/courses/waziapps_jupyter/index.md

 testpath==0.5.0
 tornado==6.1
 traitlets==5.1.1
+typing_extensions==4.0.1
 urllib3==1.26.7
 wcwidth==0.2.5
 webencodings==0.5.1
 websocket-client==1.2.3
+zipp==3.6.0
 ```

-New packages can be installed via the terminal, included in jupyterlab, for example:
+New packages can be installed via the terminal, included in JupyterLab, for example:

 ```
 pip install <name_of_package>